 For a small percentage of parents, that hope and excitement ends in devastating loss.
 The statistics are:

-- 1 in 5 pregnancies ends in miscarriage
+- An estimated 1 in 5 pregnancies ended in miscarriage

 Focus for your Grief